jrjones/blog.jrj.org/_posts/2007-09-15-unboxed-iphone.md

 date: 2007-09-15 05:35
 author: jrj
 comments: true
-categories: [IPhone, JRJ Personal, Technology, unboxed]
+tags: [IPhone, JRJ Personal, Technology, unboxed]
+category: Technology
 ---
 <div style="text-align: center"></div>
 The recent $200 price drop was enough to motivate me to give the iPhone a shot.
 I’m impressed-- it’s a great device.
 Rather than try and elucidate my thoughts, I’ll just send you to <a href="http://www.winsupersite.com/reviews/iphone.asp" target="_new">Paul’s excellent iPhone review</a>-- he does a great job of explaining the pros and cons of this brilliantly executed but woefully limited new phone.